📂 MIME Types Lookup

 Is extension alone enough to determine MIME?

-Usually yes for common assets, but robust systems may also inspect file content or metadata for security and validation.
+Usually yes for common assets, but well-built systems may also inspect file content or metadata for security and validation.

 What happens if MIME is wrong?